hotNipi/node-red-contrib-ui-artless-gauge/README.md

 ### Range
 Configure minimum and maximum expected values and adjust line color.
 Add segments and configure colors for them if needed.
 Note that MIN and MAX options can not be removed.
 A small dot with segment color can be drawn at the point of segment.
 To show dot for segment, configure size for dot bigger that zero.

+### Line width
+You can adjust thickness of the colored bar.
+The range of possible values depends on layout and configured size.

 ### Track color
 Color of track background line can be configured.
 By default, the site colors used.